CogentRoleplayCommunity/FogentRoleplay/src/Characters/Humanoids/FeralVermkin/WeakFeralVermkin.md

 ## Goals/Aspirations

-- To pilage as much as possible.
+- To pillage as much as possible.